xinhaoyuan/firedrill/README.md

 This library uses the randomized scheduling algorithms introduced in our publication:

     Xinhao Yuan, Junfeng Yang, and Ronghui Gu.
 2018.
 Partial Order Aware Concurrency Sampling.
     In Computer Aided Verification - 30th International Conference, CAV 2018.

 Workflow
 -----

-1. Compile the SUT with instrumentation that gives control to Firedrill on synchronization points.
+1. Compile the SUT with instrumentations that gives control to Firedrill on synchronization points.

 2. Initialize/finalize `fd_scheduler` before/after tests.